storyprotocol/SIPs/proposals/1-sip-process.md

 ### Idea

-Every SIP starts as an idea first shared with the community through the story forum, and after thorough discussion and attracting a supports and it can then be converted int a SIP draft.

-Each idea needs at least one sponsor , a well-known community member with expertise in the subject matter, before turning into a draft.
+Every SIP begins as an idea shared with the community through the Story forum.
+After thorough discussion and gathering support, it can be converted into a SIP draft.
+Before this conversion, each idea requires at least one sponsor—a well-known community member with expertise in the subject matter.

 ### Draft

 To begin drafting the proposal, do the following:

 - Fork the proposal repository
-- Copy `XXXX-template.md` to `proposals/XXXX-my-feature.md` (where "my-feature"
+- Copy `XXXX-template.md` to `proposals/XXXX-proposal-title.md` (where "proposal-title" is descriptive)
-is descriptive)
-- Fill in the proposal.
-Put care into the details: proposals that do not present convincing motivation, demonstrate lack of understanding of the design's impact, or are disingenuous about the drawbacks or alternatives tend to be poorly received.
-Low quality proposals with limited engagement will be closed by SIP repository maintainers.
+- Proposals must be detailed and well-researched.
+They should provide strong motivation, demonstrate understanding of design implications, and address potential drawbacks and alternatives thoroughly.
+Incomplete or poorly justified proposals may be rejected.
-- Submit a pull request.
+- Commit the changes and create a pull request.
-- Now that your proposal has an open pull request, use the issue number of the PR to update the `XXXXX-` prefix to the number (please update both the file name and document headers)
+- Please use the issue number of the pull request to update the `XXXXX-` in the file name and headers of the proposal.

 ### Review

-During review, the owner of the proposal is in charge of gathering and integrating feedback.
-The most relevant core contributors to the proposal should be included in the review process.
-Review will take place completely through Github so that all comments are collected and documented.
-Once consensus is met by the core contributors, the proposal can either be accepted or withdrawn.
-This step is typically taken when enough tradeoffs have been considered for the core contributors to make a decision.
-It is not necessary for all participants to reach consensus.
-However, there should not be a strong consensus against the proposal outside of the core contributors.
+During the draft phase, proposal authors are responsible for collecting and incorporating feedback.
+Key core contributors relevant to the proposal must be included in the review process.
+All reviews occur through GitHub to ensure proper documentation of comments.
+Once authors feel their proposal is ready for review, they can update its state to "review" and present it at one of the Story Foundation's online review meetings.
+During these meetings, a decision about the proposal is made after thorough consideration of various tradeoffs.

 ### Accepted

-Some accepted proposals represent vital features that can be implemented right away.
-Other accepted proposals can wait until some arbitrary core contributor feels like doing the work.
-Every accepted proposal should have an associated tracking issue in the Story repository.
-If the implementation requires the feature to be activated using the feature activation program, a feature-gate issue for tracking across clusters should also be created.
-While it is not *necessary* for the proposal author to also write the implementation, it is by far the most effective way to see a proposal through to completion: authors should not expect that other project developers will take on responsibility for implementing their accepted feature.
+Accepted proposals fall into two categories: vital features for immediate implementation and lower-priority features that await a core contributor's attention.
+Each accepted proposal must have a tracking issue in the Story repository.
+While proposal authors aren't necessary required to implement their proposals, this is the most effective path to completion—authors shouldn't assume other project developers will take on the implementation work.

 ### Implemented